Caber-Systems/.github/profile/README.md

 - **Authorize with Existing Permission**: Scalably track and authorize API payload access, using existing metadata and permissions in object stores, databases, and streaming sources.
 - **Incident Identification**: Get an exact call graph for each incident, showing the path bytes took through the application with full detiails of the API calls and their parameters.
 - **AI Analysis and Policy Generation**: Combining calls graphs with AI, Caber models application behavior giving it the abiity to pinpoint vulnerabilities, generate configuration updates, and policy changes that can be used to remediate incidents on existing controls.
 - **Scalable Automated Deployment**: Caber deploys automatically into your AWS account and requires no agents or code changes.
-Only two observation points in the application, log ingest and a gateway plug-in, are required for it to work.
+Only two observation points in the application, log ingest and an API gateway plug-in, are required for it to work.

 ## Demo Caber CA/CO